cfw-guide/ios.cfw.guide/docs/en_US/updating/updating-dallas.md

 ::: danger

-This method does not work for iPhone 12 or iPhone 13 series devices.
+If you are trying to go to 15.1, this method does not work for iPhone 12 or iPhone 13 series devices.
 (This includes Pro, Max, and Mini versions of those devices).

 :::

 ::: warning

-You have until around March 13th, 2022, in UTC 00:00 time, to follow this method.
+You have until around March 13th, 2022, in UTC 00:00 time, to follow this method for both 14.8.1 and 15.1.

 :::